kmichel/python-importtime-graph/README.md

     python -X importtime [YOUR_PROGRAM] 2> importtime.txt

-Once rendered, you can download the output in svg format.
+Once rendered, you can download the output in SVG or PNG format.

 [doc]: https://docs.python.org/3/using/cmdline.html#id5